623

 Mar 17, 2021 7:01 PM

+Despite countless examples of well-documented and accepted acts of organized group deceit throughout human history, in the modern vernacular ’Conspiracy Theory’, through clever propaganda, has been molded into a pejorative term to discredit any form of legitimate questioning of dubious official narratives.
 So, no matter how many anomalies are unearthed and analyzed by various professionals about suspicious global or national events; grouping all discussion and topics into a discredited intellectual taxonomic group, labelled ‘Conspiracy Theorist’, allows deceivers, deniers and useful idiots to maintain a comfortable lie rather than allow exposure of a possible uncomfortable truth.
 And the masses can sigh a relief and maintain their false sense of security and belief in the system.
 Now, clearly some ‘conspiracy theories’ will not withstand the rigors of scrutiny but this should not imply that all theories by group association, do not.
-That would be like saying, I don’t have a bucket of carbon because it contains coal and diamonds.
+That would be like saying, I don’t have a bucket of… Read more »

 Hazzo